Tenchumaru/Devices/README.md

 	C# sees three and five characters, respectively, while Lad sees three characters in both.
 Specifying an initial `$` to signal a literal string results in each of those four strings having its own interpretation.

 Lad has a special escape, `\N`, that denotes a platform-specific newline.
-The `\n` escape is specifically the line feed character.
+The `\n` escape is specifically the line feed character, ASCII value 10.

 The `Write` method of the scanner's internal `Reader_` class adds a string to its internal buffer after the recognized token text but before any trailing context.

+Lad emits code written in section one in `%{` and `%}` blocks at the beginning of the file.
+This is the place for `#define` and
+`using` directives.

 ### Lad Operator Precedence